kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring.md

 ---
 ## Introduction
-(Insert video from instructior that introduces the concepts of the week and explains assignment)
+(Insert video from the instructor that introduces the concepts of the week and explains the assignment)

 ## Learning Outcomes